 1. Calls made in an emergency

-Businesses frequently need a backup landline phone for emergencies because VoIP phones are not always ensured to enable emergency call services.
+Businesses frequently need a reliable backup landline phone system, such as an IVR system, for emergencies because VoIP phones are not always ensured to enable emergency call services.
 However, since most people today own smartphones, it is unlikely that you won’t be able to get in touch with an emergency operator.